-- 13. Conclusions and Recommended Actions - 13.1.
+13. Conclusions and Recommended Actions

+13.1.
 State Party's implementation of the World Heritage Convention

 Synergies with other relevant Conventions, Recommendations and Programmes

+- World Heritage Focal Points are not involved in the revision and implementation of national natural heritage strategies, policies and action plans, beyond specific issues related to World Heritage - There is limited coordination or integration of the implementation of multilateral agreements, programmes and World Heritage policies and strategies

 Identification of heritage

 National inventories

 Tentative List

 Effectiveness of legal framework

 Function of cultural and natural heritage in the life of the community

 Contribution of heritage to sustainable development policies

-- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies
+• There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

-- Promoting conflict resolution

-- There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in:

-- · Contributing to inclusion and equality
+- in: - Achieving gender equality - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - Protecting biological and cultural diversity and providing ecosystem services and benefits - Strengthening resilience to natural hazards and climate change - · Contributing to inclusion and equality - Enhancing the quality of life and well-being - Respecting, consulting and involving indigenous peoples and local communities - Ensuring growth, employment, income and livelihoods - Strengthening capacity-building, innovation and local entrepreneurship - Ensuring conflict prevention - Promoting conflict resolution - · Contributing to post-conflict recovery

-- Achieving gender equality

-- Ensuring conflict prevention